named-data/ndn-tools/tools/chunks/README.md

 The following command will publish the text of the GPL-3 license under the `/localhost/demo/gpl3`
 prefix:

-    ndnputchunks ndn:/localhost/demo/gpl3 < /usr/share/common-licenses/GPL-3
+    ndnputchunks /localhost/demo/gpl3 < /usr/share/common-licenses/GPL-3

 To find the published version you have to start ndnputchunks with the `-p` command line option, for example:

-    ndnputchunks -p ndn:/localhost/demo/gpl3 < /usr/share/common-licenses/GPL-3
+    ndnputchunks -p /localhost/demo/gpl3 < /usr/share/common-licenses/GPL-3

 This command will print the published version to the standard output.

-To publish data with a specific version, you must append a version component to the end of the prefix.
+To publish Data with a specific version, you must append a version component to the end of the prefix.
 The version component must follow the aforementioned NDN naming conventions.
 For example, the following command will publish the version `%FD%00%00%01Qc%CF%17v` of the `/localhost/demo/gpl3` prefix:

-    ndnputchunks ndn:/localhost/demo/gpl3/%FD%00%00%01Qc%CF%17v < /usr/share/common-licenses/GPL-3
+    ndnputchunks /localhost/demo/gpl3/%FD%00%00%01Qc%CF%17v < /usr/share/common-licenses/GPL-3

 If the version component is not valid, a new well-formed version will be generated and appended to the supplied NDN name.

 ### Retrieval

 To retrieve the latest version of a published file, the following command can be used:

-    ndncatchunks ndn:/localhost/demo/gpl3
+    ndncatchunks /localhost/demo/gpl3

-This command will use the realtime method to discover the version number of the file.

-To fetch a specific version of a published file, you can use the `fixed` version discovery method.
-In this case the version needs to be supplied as part of the name.
-For example, if the version is known to be `%FD%00%00%01Qc%CF%17v`, the following command will fetch that exact version of the
+To fetch a specific version of a published file, you can specify the version number at the end of the name.
+For example, if the version is known to be `%FD%00%00%01Qc%CF%17v`, the following command will fetch that exact version of the file (without version discovery):
-file:

-    ndncatchunks -d fixed ndn:/localhost/demo/gpl3/%FD%00%00%01Qc%CF%17v
+    ndncatchunks /localhost/demo/gpl3/%FD%00%00%01Qc%CF%17v

 For more information, run the programs with `--help` as argument.